 By Antonio Peña Jumpa*

-*Antonio Peña Jumpa is a professor at the Pontificia Universidad Católica del Perú and the Universidad Nacional Mayor de San Marcos.
-Lawyer, Magister in Social Sciences and PhD. in Laws.
+*Antonio Peña Jumpa es professor at the Pontificia Universidad Católica del Perú and lecturer at the Universidad Nacional Mayor de San Marcos.
+Lawyer, master’s in social sciences and PhD in Laws.